true-async/wordpress-test-pure/README.md

 - **HTTP Keep-Alive**: Connections are reused for multiple requests
 - **Zero-Copy Static Files**: Static assets (CSS, JS, images) are served directly without WordPress overhead
-- **Coroutine-based**: Thousands of concurrent connections with minimal memory footprint
 - **Single Process**: No process management overhead, all handled by the event loop

 ## Configuration